 Considering the time since people have been using internet and even if we narrow down to days since this technology is being used for real estate related searches, it is quite a long time that MLS (Multiple Listing Services) has been the tool used for looking at opportunities.
 With the rising trend of specific service or brand related mobile applications, soon the competition is going to get intense for realtors.

-A digitally active real estate investor’s journey can somewhat be summed up like this:
+A digitally active real estate sector investor’s journey can somewhat be summed up like this:

 - You start with spreading a word in your peer group; by word of mouth or social media, the more tech-savvy prefer to go for the latter because response time is shorter.

-- The other touchpoint is online engagement platforms where dealers/agents post real estate listings.
+- The other touch point is online digital platforms where dealers/agents post real estate listings.

 - The step includes evaluating the suggested names and selecting the best out of them, this is more reliant on reviews and videos.

 - After this you will be assessing the preferred ones in terms of budget and quality of service, this is where you move from the requirement gathering to the interactive stage.